cubexy/ldbc_finbench_driver-gradoop_impl/README.md

 ```

 Fill the configuration properties as specified in the comments above the variables.
-Then execute the Driver class or run it inside of a Flink cluster..
+Then execute the Driver class.

 ## 3. Reference